-While many immigrant parents face more challenges than they expected, they take comfort knowing they are giving their children a great start in life.
+While many immigrant parents face more challenges than they expected, they take comfort in knowing they are giving their children a great start in life.
 As all parents do, immigrant parents have many hopes and dreams for their children.
 And you want them to be happy, healthy, and successful.

 You may find that you have to adapt your cultural expectations and parenting style to fall within new norms.
-Adapting a different style can help you to deal with issues you may face.
+Adapting to a different style can help you to deal with issues you may face.

 In this context, here are some of the issues you may face:

 1. Finding the balance between your traditional culture and the Canadian way of life.

 2. Helping your kids adapt to school in terms of their studies and day-to-day activities.

 3. Helping your kids make friends and deal with discrimination or bullies.